Student Ministry Consulting for pastors and search teams

 A time of Communication:

-A time to evaluate & consider all options:
+A time to Evaluate & Consider all Options:

-A Time to Prepare for the Way:
+A Time to Prepare:

 During the transition time, a consultant will have the opportunity to meet with staff, councils, committees, parents, Sunday school leaders and students.
 These meetings will allow time for problems to be corrected, leaders to be trained, students to be encouraged, and plans to be made.
 The consultant can make recommendations that will help prepare the way for the new Student Pastor.
 He can help Associate(s) understand the transition process and the support they must give to the new Student Pastor.
 Through teaching, and training, he can also help students, parents, and volunteers understand the importance of supporting the individual that God will call to be their next Student Pastor.